Never-Ending Behavior-Cloning Agent for Robotic Manipulation: Methodology

-\end{multicols} To better learn skill-specific knowledge, we utilize the skill-wise code $h$ to guide the network to perform skill-specific network training.
+To better learn skill-specific knowledge, we utilize the skill-wise code $h$ to guide the network to perform skill-specific network training.
 Although existing multi-modal behaviour-cloning methods \cite{shridhar2023perceiver,ze2023gnfactor} encode multi-modal input from a skill-shared latent space, we here consider developing a dynamic skill-specific latent space $\mf{S} \in \mb{R}^{N^s\times N^l \times D}$ to facilitate skill-specific knowledge learning, where $N^s$, $N^l$, $D$ denote the number of learned skills, the learnable latent vector quantity and the vector dimension.
 By following \cite{shridhar2023perceiver}, we encode these latent vectors in $\mf{S}$ with the multi-modal input to obtain the cross-attention features $\mf{F}_c \in \mb{R}^{(N^p+N^e)\times D}$ as follows:

-where $\mathbf{W}_q, \mathbf{W}_k, \mathbf{W}_v\in \mb{R}^{D\times D}$ are linear projection layers, and $\mr{Cat}(\cdot)$ denotes the concatenation operation. $\rho$ indices the softmax function and $d$ is a scaling factor. $\mf{p} \in \mb{R}^{N^p \times D}$ is obtained by concatenating the current state of agent and the input voxelized observation. $\mf{e} \in \mb{R}^{N^e \times D}$ is the encoded embeddings of the input language instruction.
+where $\mathbf{W}_q, \mathbf{W}_k, \mathbf{W}_v\in \mb{R}^{D\times D}$ are linear projection layers, and $\mr{Cat}(\cdot)$ denotes the concatenation operation. $d$ is a scaling factor. $\mf{p} \in \mb{R}^{N^p \times D}$ is obtained by concatenating the current state of agent and the input voxelized observation. $\mf{e} \in \mb{R}^{N^e \times D}$ is the encoded embeddings of the input language instruction.
 To this end, relying on the skill-wise code $h$, NBAgent can continually encode the novel multi-modal input from a skill-specific latent space, which is beneficial to learn skill-specific knowledge from latent space.

 Considering the limitation in representing skill-specific knowledge from latent space, we further explore to learn skill-specific knowledge from low-rank space.
 Specifically, we introduce a low-rank adaptation layer (LoRA) \cite{hu2021lora} that can learn skill-specific knowledge in an efficient manner.
 For $\mathbf{W}_q, \mathbf{W}_k, \mathbf{W}_v, \mathbf{W}_o$ in each attention block, we design a set of skill-specific LoRA layers to perform skill-specific forward and obtain the final output feature $\mf{F}_x$ as follows: